EarthMC/EarthMC.net/.github/ISSUE_TEMPLATE/rules-suggestion.md

 **Do you think this will benefit both the staff and the players** Describe how both parties will benefit from this rule.

+**Please use https://github.com/EarthMC/Issue-Tracker for issues other than the EarthMC.net website**